 When is an Energy performance certificate required?

-Commercial EPC Certificates are a requirement on all commercial properties, that are either being sold, built, or rented, and must be provided to a prospective buyer or tenant free of charge.
+Residential EPC Certificates in Bristol are a requirement on all domestic properties, that are either being sold, built, or rented, and must be provided to a prospective buyer or tenant free of charge.

 Are there any cases whereby my building may be exempt?